-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 However, being a newcomer that’s attached to a legacy video brand and owned by telecom giant AT&T means a tripwire of licensing issues that make HBO Max tougher to access than most of its competitors.

-If you pay for HBO from one of the major TV providers, then congratulations -- you probably already have access to the full HBO Max experience.
+If you pay for HBO from one of the major TV providers, then congratulations — you probably already have access to the full HBO Max experience.
 Just activate your account and start streaming.
 Otherwise, you can subscribe directly over the internet.
-HBO Max has a free 7-day trial, and costs $15 per month for the only package available, which has no advertisements.
+HBO Max has a free 7-day trial, and costs $15 per month for the no-ads tier.

+The company just came out with an ad-supported tier, which costs $10 per month or $100 per year.
+Along with ads, there are a couple of other sacrifices you'll make with this tier: you won't be able to download content for offline viewing and you won't get same-day movie premieres for Warner Bros.
+2021 film lineup.

-Currently, HBO Max only offers HD streaming, with no 4K or HDR options available.
+Currently, HBO Max only offers 4K HDR streaming for certain content, and only those with the ad-free plan can access it.
 It can support up to three streams simultaneously, and offers individual profiles.

-The tricky part of HBO Max comes when you’re ready to watch, because it might not be available on your favorite streaming hardware.
-Roku and Amazon’s Fire TV are two major streaming platforms that, as of this writing, don’t have access to the app.
-While there are reasons for that, there’s no indication on when or if it will change.

-The only smart TV platforms with apps for HBO Max are Apple TV, Android TV and Samsung.
+Since launch, HBO Max has come to more TV platforms and it's now available on Roku, Apple TV, Android TV, Samsung and others.
 You can also stream it via a browser, Sony and Microsoft’s game consoles or with mobile apps on Android and iOS.
 It also includes support for AirPlay and Google’s Cast feature, which help it work with more smart TVs than just the ones listed here.

-If you can stream HBO Max, then you have a decent content library to choose from.
+HBO Max has one of the best content libraries of any streaming service.
 Some of it includes premium stuff that Warner yanked back from Netflix and others, like full series runs of Friends and The Fresh Prince, or DC Universe-related TV series and movies.
 The HBO library speaks for itself, with Game of Thrones, The Wire and older stuff like Band of Brothers, Flight of the Conchords or Entourage.

 More recently, HBO has put out acclaimed series like I May Destroy You, Insecure and Barry.
 It’s even investing in all-new content for HBO Max, like its update of The Witches and a Game of Thrones spin-off, House of the Dragon.
 HBO Max has a higher price and fewer features than some other streaming services, but it’s also the only one with HBO, which might be enough to make it worth the hassle. — R.L.